4ureliek/Parsing-RepeatMasker-Outputs/README.md

 Therefore, these are not perfect and are in constant development - many lack a good structure and subroutines (but I am working on it)

-Below a list of the scripts including their usage.
+Below a list of the scripts.
 Note that for all of them:
-  - a complete usage will be obtained by simply launch them without any argument (future option -h)
+  - a complete usage will be obtained by simply launch them without any argument or option -h
-  - the change log of version can be read from the scripts (comments at the beginning) (future option -changelog)
+  - the change log of version can be read from the scripts (comments at the beginning), or with option -changelog

 ========================================================
 parseRM.pl